 If you have time, you can also visit the nearby Hsinpu Old Street in the next village nearby.

-Stay tuned on our blog about Hsinpu Old Stree to come!
+Check out our blog about Hsinpu Old Street to here.

 We are US Expats that have extensive experience living, working, and travelling in Taiwan.
 In our day, we had to learn many things about Taiwan the hard way.
 But we have come to learn that Taiwan is one of the best places in the world for Foreigners to live.
 Our blog does not represent the opinions of every foreigner in Taiwan.
 We are just trying to help others learn more about this beautiful country.